Frequently Asked Questions

 Yes.
 The team benches and scorer's table will be located on the east side of the floor.
 The television platform will be flipped to the west side, shooting toward the east.
 The area directly behind the team benches and scorer's table will be the seating area for the Orange Krush.
-The band will be located at the south end, next to the visitor's bench.
+The band will be located in the northwest corner of the arena near the north tunnel.

 There will be approximately 1,200 floor seats, an increase of 500, for the Orange Krush on both ends of the court and on the east side of the court behind the benches and scorer's table.

 There will be additional stands and a greater variety of concessions than ever before, including several concessions options around the upper bowl.